TritonVM/triton-vm/specification/src/processor-table.md

 1. The current instruction `ci` in the current row is copied into `previous_instruction` in the next row or the next row is a padding row.
 1. The running evaluation for standard input absorbs `st0` of the next row with respect to 🛏 if the current instruction is `read_io`, and remains unchanged otherwise.
 1. The running evaluation for standard output absorbs `st0` of the next row with respect to 🧯 if the current instruction in the next row is `write_io`, and remains unchanged otherwise.
-1. If the next row is not a padding row, the running product for the Instruction Table absorbs the next row with respect to challenges 🍓, 🍒, and 🥭 and indeterminate 🛁.
+1. If the next row is not a padding row, the logarithmic derivative for the Program Table absorbs the next row with respect to challenges 🥝, 🥥, and 🫐 and indeterminate 🪥.
 Otherwise, it remains unchanged.
 1. The running product for the OpStack Table absorbs the next row with respect to challenges 🍋, 🍊, 🍉, and 🫒 and indeterminate 🪤.
 1. The running product for the RAM Table absorbs the next row with respect to challenges 🍍, 🍈, 🍎, and 🌽 and indeterminate 🛋.
 1. The running product for the JumpStack Table absorbs the next row with respect to challenges 🍇, 🍅, 🍌, 🍏, and 🍐 and indeterminate 🧴.